Shabnam Rezaei

-Shabnam Rezaei is a Kids TV show creator, director, producer and co-founder of Big Bad Boo Studios and VOD service Oznoz.
-She is the director and producer of Hulu Original series The Bravest Knight, the first children's series with an LGBTQ protagonist.
+Shabnam Rezaei is a children's television creator, director, producer and co-founder of Big Bad Boo Studios and VOD service Oznoz.
+She created the TVOKids Original series Galapagos X, starring Odd Squad actress Millie Davis as Orchid, Gavin MacIver-Wright as Quinn Croc, Battlestar Galactica star Alessandro Juliani and Riverdale star Nathalie Boltt as the power-hungry mogul Doc Croc.
+Shabnam is the director and producer of Hulu Original series The Bravest Knight, the first children's series with an LGBT protagonist.
 The all-star cast includes T. R. Knight, Bobby Moynihan, Storm Reid, RuPaul, Wanda Sykes, Wilson Cruz, and Christine Baranski.
 The Bravest Knight won the 2020 GLAAD Media Award for Outstanding Kids and Family Programming.

 In 2019, Rezaei directed the short film Balloon Girl, which was a finalist in the PBS Online Film Fest.
 Set in Stadtpark, Vienna, the short film was part of the worldwide, London-based Hope Works Project, a series of short films to inspire kindness, understanding and hope in children around the world.

 Rezaei is the creator of the animated preschool series 16 Hudson, which features a family with two dads, and families from various backgrounds such as Ireland, India, China and Iran.
 The series is based on Lili & Lola a mini-series created by Rezaei in 2015.
 16 Hudson currently airs on TVOKids, Ici Radio-Canada Télé, Knowledge Network, Amazon Prime Video, Discovery Kids, TFO, Oznoz, Vme Kids, and Rádio e Televisão de Portugal with Season 2 introducing a refugee family.